 Every student is expected to demonstrate academic integrity in all academic pursuits at all times.
 If a student suspects that another student has violated the Academic Integrity Policy, he or she should contact the instructor for that course and provide support for that suspicion.
-Any finding of responsibility and associated sanctions for a violation of the Academic Integrity Policy is retained per the College Records Policy.
+Any finding of responsibility and associated sanctions for a violation of the Academic Integrity Policy is retained per the University Records Policy.

 Note: If a student is found responsible for two violations of the Academic Integrity Policy, the student will have a hearing with the Academic Integrity Committee to address the pattern of behavior.
-The committee may assign additional sanction(s) up to and including an Academic Integrity Dismissal from the College.
+The committee may assign additional sanction(s) up to and including an Academic Integrity Dismissal from the University.

 Violations of the Academic Integrity Policy include, but are not limited to:

 - Possession of unauthorized material (e.g. books, notes) that could be used during an exam, quiz, test, etc.

 - Hiding or positioning of notes or other tools for the purposes of cheating on an exam, quiz, test, etc.

 - Unauthorized possession of, or knowledge of, an exam, quiz, test, etc., prior to its administration